YuriyIvon/DatabaseBenchmark/README.md

 * `PostgresJsonb` - stores all queryable "logical" columns in a single JSONB column indexed with GIN index of  jsonb_path_ops type.
 Supports only `Equals` and `In` primitive operators.
 * `SqlServer`

+There is a parameter specific to the `create` command:
+* `DropExisting` - specifies whether to re-create the table if it already exists.

-This command has a few database-specific parameters:
+This command also has a few database-specific parameters:
 * `ClickHouse.Engine` - table engine.
 Default is `MergeTree()`.
 * `ClickHouse.OrderBy` - table sort order.
 Default is `tuple()`.
 * `MySql.Engine` - table engine.
 Default is `InnoDB`.